 To enable RTMP we need to download a specific Add On:

 - Restart Kodi

 With RTMP installed, this should fix most of your web request errors, by adjusting your bitrate speed.

 Sometimes an addon one you have downloaded and installed may be corrupted.
 Whenever you download add ons make sure that it comes from an official source which you can find in one of our guides or just by looking around Google.

 Downloading add ons from unofficial sources could also lead to your device being infected with Malware.

 Your addon could also just need to be reinstalled with the most up-to-date version.

 Simply go to Kodi add ons, uninstall the add on that are giving you trouble, and reinstall it using an official source URL.

 This is a less common fix but one worth thinking about.

 First, you shouldn’t be using Kodi without a VPN.
-VPN’s allow you to browse and stream potentially illegal content in a way that keep you protected and anonymous.
+It allows you to browse and stream potentially illegal content in a way that keeps you protected and anonymous.